Raphire/Win11Debloat/README.md

 ## Features

+Win11Debloat has many options, but not all of these options are executed when running the script with the default settings.
+Select 'Custom mode' in the script menu if you want more granular control over the script or if you want to access all of Win11Debloat's features.

 ### Default Settings

-- Remove the default selection of bloatware apps from [this list](#apps-that-are-removed).
+- Remove the default selection of bloatware apps from [this list](#apps-that-are-removed-by-default).
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable & remove bing search & cortana in Windows search.
 - Disable tips, tricks, suggestions and ads in start, settings, notifications, Windows explorer, and on the lockscreen.